msi-ris/Tutorials/rnaseq_cmd_beta.md

 ![Directories]({{ "/graphics/rnaseq_cmd/Directories.png" | prepend: site.baseurl }})

-In the tree above, boxes represent directories or files, and indentation represents nesting.
+In the tree cartoon above, boxes represent directories or files, and indentation represents nesting.
 The text inside the boxes represents the names.
 The red box (around `/`) represents the *root* of the filesystem, and the blue box (around `/Users/tomkono/data.txt`) represents a *file*.
 The boxes in black